Mirzipan/RedHerring/docs/dev/decisions-changelog.md

 This document tracks more or less important decisions about the engine, in order to allow easy referencing in the future.

+## [2023-10-22]

+### Engine Components / Systems
+Engine components renamed to engine systems, as they are conceptually very different from components in the session or on an entity.

 ## [2023-10-21]

 ### Game / Session